Brad Lackey: World championship career

 Lackey had his best world championship season to date 1978 however, Yamaha's Heikki Mikkola dominated the season with 14 moto victories in 24 races.
 Mikkola won the world championship with a record 299 points with Lackey finishing the season in second place ahead of five-time world champion De Coster, who was seriously injured in a pre-season training accident and had to have his spleen removed.

 Kawasaki returned to the world championships in 1979 and rehired Lackey with the promise of a new motorcycle.
 Despite winning six motos, the season was marred by numerous mechanical issues as Kawasaki worked to develop the new motorcycle.
 Lackey dropped to fourth in the final championship points standing as, his former teammate, Graham Noyce claimed the world championship for the Honda team.
 Lackey later admitted that leaving the Honda team was the biggest mistake of his career, probably costing him the world championship in 1979.

 Lackey returned with an improved Kawasaki motorcycle for the 1980 season and faced a strong field of competitors including the defending champion Noyce, five-time World Champion De Coster (Honda), and the 1979 250cc World Champion Håkan Carlqvist (Yamaha) as well as talented newcomers André Malherbe (Honda) and André Vromans (Yamaha).
 The season was dominated by Lackey and Malherbe as the two riders traded the top two positions in the points standings several times during a season-long battle for the 500cc World Championship.
 The championship wasn't decided until the final race of the year in Luxembourg with Malherbe holding a slim one-point lead in the championship.
 Lackey suffered two crashes in Luxembourg which allowed Malherbe to win the world championship with Lackey finishing in second place.

 In 1981, Suzuki returned to Grand Prix motocross after a three year hiatus and offered Lackey a contract to race for them however, this meant he would have to develop a new motorcycle.
 He struggled through injuries and mechanical problems and dropped to sixth in the 1981 world championship.

-In 1982 world championship season would be a three-way competition between Lackey, his Suzuki teammate André Vromans and Honda's André Malherbe.
-When Malherbe broke his leg at midseason, the two Suzuki teammates continued to battle for the championship until the final race in Luxembourg where, Lackey came from behind to pass Vromans just before the end of the race to secure second place behind Hakan Carlqvist in the first moto.